spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

     ```
 The installer selects available bare metal machines in your MAAS environment on which to install the gateway.
 If the deployment fails due to misconfiguration, update the gateway configuration file and rerun the command.

-If you need assisstance, you can send a message to our slack channel with questions: #support-sustaining.
+If you need assisstance, you can send a message to our **#support-sustaining** slack channel with questions.

 # Validation